-If this is the first fibromyalgia article you have read of mine, welcome, I am so happy you are here!
+If this is the first fibromyalgia signs article you have read of mine, welcome, I am so happy you are here!
 All of my articles about fibro are written like blogs, because I have it, but there are sources because I like to show that what I am saying is correct.
-I am also a nurse and self-taught fibro expert, having a disease that so many people know so little about may me want to spread knowledge, hope, and hopefully a little help.
+I am also a nurse and self-taught fibromyalgia expert, having a disease that so many people know so little about may I want to spread knowledge, hope, and hopefully a little help.

-- Skin rashes and lipomas- lipomas are fatty tumors, sometimes painful, sometimes not.
+• Skin rashes and lipomas.
+Lipomas are fatty tumors, sometimes painful, sometimes not.
 Skin rashes can be itchy and painful, or red and sensitive.
-Look for natural detergents and soaps, natural soft fibers for clothing and bedding, be careful of what you use for sunscreen and lotion, and keep this to a minimum.
+Look for natural detergents and soaps, naturally soft fibers for clothing and bedding, be careful of what you use for sunscreen and lotion, and keep this to a minimum.
 Lipomas, while a nuisance and not pretty, are usually harmless.
 They might go away in time, or your doctor may cut it out if it causes problems

 • Vision and eyes.
 You can suffer from floaters, blurred vision, excess tears, inability to wear contacts, frequent lens changes, light sensitivity, eye pain, dizziness, and it can be hard to shift focus, to state a few, all from fibro.